wellcomecollection/wellcomecollection.org/README.md

 ### Rolling back

-Get a list of previous release ids
+Display a list of releases:
-`weco-deploy show-deployments --limit 30`
+`weco-deploy show-deployments --limit 30 --environment-id prod`

+Choose the last one you know to be good and deploy:
+`weco-deploy deploy --release-id $(LAST_GOOD_RELEASE_ID) --environment-id prod`

 ### Running CI steps locally